Kingxukai/linux/Documentation/userspace-api/media/v4l/selection-api-vs-crop-api.rst

 The selection API deals with configuration of buffer cropping/composing in a clear, intuitive and portable way.
-Next, with the selection API the concepts of the padded target and constraints flags are introduced.
+Next, with the selection API the woke concepts of the woke padded target and constraints flags are introduced.
 Finally, struct :c:type:`v4l2_crop` and struct :c:type:`v4l2_cropcap` have no reserved fields.
 Therefore there is no way to extend their functionality.
 The new struct